bkshepherd/DaisySeedProjects/GuitarPedal125b/README.md

 Updates include:
 1. Swapped the placement of the Footswitches and LEDs on the PCB to be consistent with my other pedals.

+Known Issues:
+1. Relay bypass has an audible pop when enabling / disabling the effect.
+Sounds like a common issue with relay and 3pdt switch true bypass systems.
+Investigating fixing / minimizing it with an a solution similar to this [anti-pop system](https://www.coda-effects.com/2016/08/relay-bypass-with-anti-pop-system.html).
+Hope to add this in Rev 4.

 ### Rev 2 - 3/29/2023

 Updates include: